ENGLISH LANGUAGE & LINGUISTICS 1B: Language, Society, and Change ENGLANG1003

 Our three strands in this course focus on the production of sounds and how we use language to construct social identities; the forms and functions of Scots and its relationship to English today and in the past; and the language of literary works and other forms of writing which permeated daily life before the age of Shakespeare.

-Lectures: Monday, Tuesday, Thursday at 3pm over 10 weeks as scheduled in MyCampus; weekly one hour seminar (choice of times) as scheduled in MyCampus
+Lectures: Monday, Tuesday, Thursday at 3pm over 10 weeks as scheduled in MyCampus; weekly one hour seminar (choice of times) over 8 weeks as scheduled on MyCampus.

 Requirements of Entry